RobertSheran/GuildWork/CarDealership/ReadMe.txt

 HOW TO SET UP THE DATABASE!!!

-OPEN and EXICUTE the "CreateCarDb" SQL query file, located in the SQL file.
+OPEN and EXICUTE the "CreateCarDb" SQL query file, located in the SQL folder.

-OPEN _____ solution located in the CarDealership folder.
+OPEN "CarDealership" SOLUTION located in the CarDealership folder.

 RUN the update-database command in the package manager in visual studio.

-OPEN and EXICUTE the "CarDbTablesReplacer" SQL query file, located in the SQL file.
+OPEN and EXICUTE the "CarDbTablesReplacer" SQL query file, located in the SQL folder.